Stage IIIA was phased in:

 - between 2005 and 2008 for other engines.

-Stage V will be introduced on 1 January 2018 for engine type-approval and on 1 January 2019 for placing on the market of engines; except for land-based (NRE) engines between 56 and 130 kW which benefit from a one-year delay and rail engines, both for railcars and locomotives, which benefit from a two-year delay.
+Emissions step Stage V was introduced on 1 January 2018 for engine type-approval and on 1 January 2019 for placing on the market of engines; except for land-based engines between 56 and 130 kW which benefit from a one-year delay and rail engines, both for railcars and locomotives, which benefit from a two-year delay.

 The systems used are the same as for other heavy-duty diesel vehicles, with Diesel Particulate Filters (DPF), Diesel Oxidation Catalysts (DOC) and Selective Catalytic Reduction (SCR) as the main technologies.
 They can be used as original equipment or are available as retrofit systems for most equipment.

-Diesel Particulate filters also show their benefit on equipment used in confined construction sites, where the need for heavy construction equipment can at the same time meet the needs of public protection from exposure to fine particles.
+DPF also show their benefit on equipment used in confined construction sites, where the need for heavy construction equipment can at the same time meet the needs of public protection from exposure to fine particulates.

-Supply of the urea for NOx removal by Selective Catalytic Reduction is quite straightforward in such circumstances as a single supply can be set up for all equipment on site.
+Supply of the urea for NOx removal by SCR is quite straightforward in such circumstances as a single supply can be set up for all equipment on site.
 The use of SCR technology on NRMM has largely developed since the introduction of Stage IIIB requirements, often offering machinery operators some benefits on fuel consumption and CO2 emissions reduction.
-SCR is also increasingly being applied to Inland Waterway vessels, such as those used on the Rhine and to ships and ferries for international use, which are not covered by the NRMM regulations, but by the International Maritime Organization (IMO).
+SCR is also increasingly being applied to Inland Waterway vessels, such as those used on the Rhine, and to ships and ferries for international use.
+The latter ones are not covered by the NRMM regulations, but by the International Maritime Organization (IMO).

 Tractors

-The NRMM emissions Directive do not directly apply to agricultural and forestry tractors, but a parallel Regulation sets essentially the same series of requirements as for NRMM, again phased in by engine size.
+The NRMM emissions Directive does not directly apply to agricultural and forestry tractors, but a parallel Regulation sets essentially the same series of requirements as for NRMM, again phased in by engine size.